Air Force vs. Florida Atlantic NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Florida Atlantic's games have gone over 54.5 points in only one opportunity this season.
+- Florida Atlantic and its opponents have combined to score more than 54 points in one game this season.

-- Saturday's over/under is 12.1 points lower than the two team's combined 66.6 points per game average.
+- The combined points per game average of the two teams, 66.6, is 12.6 points greater than Saturday's over/under.

-- The 40.3 combined points per game that these two squads have allowed this season are 14.2 fewer than the 54.5 total in this contest.
+- The 40.3 combined points per game that these two squads have allowed this season are 13.7 fewer than the 54 over/under in this contest.

-- The Falcons and their opponents score an average of 47.0 points per game, 7.5 fewer than Saturday's total.
+- The average total in Falcons games this season is 47.0, 7.0 points fewer than Saturday's total of 54 .

-- In 2021, games involving the Owls have averaged a total of 50.8 points, 3.7 fewer than this game's set over/under.
+- The 50.8 PPG average total in Owls games this season is 3.2 points fewer than this game's over/under.

 Air Force Stats and Trends

-- Air Force has one win against the spread in three games this season.
+- So far this season Air Force has one win against the spread.

-- The Falcons have been favored by 4.5 points or more two times this season and covered the spread in one of them.
+- This season, the Falcons have one ATS win in two games as a favorite of 4 points or more.

-- Air Force is 1-1 against the spread and 2-1 overall this season when the team records more than 18.3 points.
+- When Air Force puts up more than 18.3 points, it is 1-1 against the spread and 2-1 overall.

-- In games that Air Force amasses over 349.0 yards, the team is 0-1 against the spread and 1-1 overall.
+- When Air Force picks up more than 349.0 yards, the team is 0-1 against the spread and 1-1 overall.

-- The Falcons have two giveaways this season, while the Owls have six takeaways .
+- This year, the Falcons have two turnovers, four fewer than the Owls have takeaways (6).

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.